TimJKStrickland/frontend-nanodegree-mobile-portfolio/README.md

   }

 ```
-I also optimized the generation of the background pizzas by dynamically calculating the window height and width:
+3) I optimized the generation of the background pizzas by dynamically calculating the window height and width:
 ```
   // calculates how many pizzas can appear onscreen dynamically
   // by dividing the height of the image by the height of the window